AndreasG11/MAE224/Class-Description-:-Functions-and-Variables.md

 *  `String pin` - The name of the pin connected to sample.

 _Returns_
 * The bit value at that pin.
-Takes value of 0 for LOW and 1 for HIGH
+Takes value of 0 for LOW and 1 for HIGH.

 ***
 ###digitalWrite